**FULL** A Unique Professional Development Opportunity!

 Join internationally-acclaimed author and leading expert Leif Hallberg for a unique hands-on experience to learn more about the role of the horse in human health, and how connection to animals and the natural world can be clinically and educationally beneficial.

 Having opened the eyes and minds of countless people across the world through her books and workshops, Leif brings her wisdom to Australia in the form of this not-to-be -missed professional development workshop.

-This workshop explores the myriad of benefits that can be gained from respectful, mindful interactions between horses, humans and the natural world.
+This introductory workshop explores the myriad of benefits that can be gained from respectful, mindful interactions between horses, humans and the natural world.
 We invite you to take this unique opportunity to learn and grow with horses while also honing your “humanship” skills.

 What You Will Learn